Executive Education Course

 Enhancing Business Performance through Co-operative Management Practices: How to Strengthen Identity, Loyalty and Participation

-An interactive professional development opportunity focused on strategy and leading thinking in co-operative management coupled with tangible examples of how to translate knowledge into action.
-We encourage CEOs, senior managers, board members and keen staff from credit unions and non-financial co-operatives to join us for this learning and networking event.
+An interactive, intensive professional development opportunity focused on leading thinking in co-operative management coupled with tangible examples of how to translate knowledge into action.
+We encourage CEOs, senior managers, board members and keen employees to join us for this learning and networking event.

 - Coffee and pastries in the morning, health breaks, and lunches are included.

 - Some course fee subsidies are available on the basis of financial need and students and alumni of the Co-operative Management Education programs are provided a special rate.